bitcoin/bitcoin/doc/developer-notes.md

 from using a different variable with the same name), please name variables so that their names do not shadow variables defined in the source code.

-E.g. in member initializers, prepend `_` to the argument name shadowing the member name:
+E.g. in member initializers, prepend `_` to the parameter name shadowing the member name:

 ```c++